Environmental Protection Agency (EPA).

 A. Toxicological Profile

 The rat is the species most sensitive to body weight changes, with effects observed at much lower doses than in other species.
-In rats, significant decreases in body weight and body weight gain were observed in subchronic oral and acute and subchronic neurotoxicity studies.
+In rats, significant decreases in body weight and body weight gain were observed in Start Printed Page 29019subchronic oral and acute and subchronic neurotoxicity studies.
 Decreases in body weight and body weight gain were also seen in chronic rat studies but at lower doses than observed in the other rat studies.
 Although seen at lower doses, the body weight decrements noted in the chronic study were not as pronounced as seen after subchronic exposure or in the neurotoxicity studies.
 Decreases in body weight and body weight gain were also observed in reproduction, developmental toxicity, and developmental immunotoxicity studies at doses comparable to the chronic study.
-Body weight changes observed in other species were similar in magnitude to those in rats, but were observed at higher doses.
 Significant decreases in body weight and body weight gain were seen in both mice and dogs after subchronic exposure; these effects were also noted in rabbits in a developmental toxicity study.
-Chronic exposure resulted in body weight and body weight gain decreases in mice and dogs at lower doses.
-The severity of body weight changes increased with dose in mice while body weight effects in dogs were seen only at the highest dose tested.
+Chronic exposure resulted in body weight and body weight gain decreases in mice and dogs at lower doses for longer duration studies.

 The body weight changes observed in the database were most often seen in the presence of decreased food consumption and in some studies, additional toxicity including liver/kidney effects and clinical signs.
 Increased liver and kidney weights, liver and kidney hypertrophy, hyaline droplets in the kidney, and color change in the kidney were seen after subchronic exposure in rats.
 Chronic exposure resulted in similar effects along with color changes in the liver and liver histopathology at slightly lower doses than in the subchronic studies.
-Other effects noted in rats were effects on the Start Printed Page 1601harderian gland and lymph nodes.
-In dogs, both liver and kidney histopathology, along with testicular atrophy and clinical signs (emaciation, decreased movement, and staggering gait) were seen in short-term studies.
-Long-term exposure resulted in histopathology in the liver only, along with increased liver enzymes.
+Other effects noted in rats were effects on the harderian gland and lymph nodes.
+In dogs, both changes in liver and kidney histopathology, along with testicular atrophy and clinical signs (emaciation, decreased movement, and staggering gait) were seen in short-term studies.
+Long-term exposure resulted in histopathological changes in the liver, along with increased liver enzymes.
 No treatment-related effects were noted in the liver or kidney in mice.
 However, rough coats, hunched posture, ataxia, and hypoactivity were seen in subchronic studies.
-Missing ears and ear lesions (scabs, sores, ulceration, and inflammation) were seen in a chronic toxicity study.
-The ear lesions observed were likely self inflicted since the mice in the study were individually caged.
-No explanation was given to why the lesions occurred and the toxicological significance of this finding is unclear.

 There is no evidence of increased quantitative or qualitative susceptibility in the guideline rat and rabbit developmental studies, or the rat reproduction study.
 Although several adverse effects were noted in young animals in these studies, the effects were observed in the presence of significant maternal toxicity (significant body weight changes and/or moribundity/mortality).
-In a non-guideline rat developmental immunotoxicity (DIT) study, a potential increase in qualitative susceptibility was seen.
-In the study, decreased survival, body weight, body weight gain, increased blackish abdominal cavity, and dark green abnormal intestinal contents were observed in offspring animals at 3 mg/kg/day.
+In a non-guideline rat developmental immunotoxicity (DIT) study, decreased survival, body weight, body weight gain, increased blackish abdominal cavity, and dark green abnormal intestinal contents were observed in offspring animals at 3 mg/kg/day.
 At the same dose, decreased body weight (up to 10%), body weight gain (up to 36%) and food consumption were seen in maternal animals.
+This is consistent with the other developmental toxicity studies in the database, in which offspring toxicity is observed at the same dose as significant maternal toxicity.
 There was no evidence of immunotoxicity observed in the study.

 No evidence of carcinogenicity was observed in cancer studies with mice and rats.
 Therefore, in accordance with EPA's Final Guidelines for Carcinogen Risk Assessment (March 2005), tolfenpyrad is classified as “not likely to be carcinogenic to humans.”
-Specific information on the studies received and the nature of the adverse effects caused by tolfenpyrad as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document “Tolfenpyrad.
-Human Health Risk Assessment” in docket ID number EPA-HQ-OPP-2012-0909.
+Specific information on the studies received and the nature of the adverse effects caused by tolfenpyrad as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document “Tolfenpyrad—Aggregate Human Health Risk Assessment of Proposed New Uses on Multiple Commodities” at pages 11-15 in docket ID number EPA-HQ-OPP-2017-0156.

 B. Toxicological Points of Departure/Levels of Concern

-Table 1—Summary of Toxicological Doses and Endpoints for Tolfenpyrad For Use In Dietary Human Health Risk Assessments
+Table 1—Summary of Toxicological Doses and Endpoints for Tolfenpyrad for Use in

 C. Exposure Assessment